 VERIFYING YOUR VOTER REGISTRATION STATUS

-Phone: You can also confirm your registration by contacting your County Board of Elections or by calling 1-877-VOTESPA.
+Phone: You can also confirm your registration by contacting your county elections office or by calling 1-877-VOTESPA.

 ABSENTEE BALLOT QUALIFICATIONS

 Who can vote absentee: The following people may vote for any office in any election by absentee ballot as long as they are registered to vote (unless otherwise indicated):

 - A person who is or may be in the military service of the United States, regardless of whether at the time of voting the person is present in the election district of residence or in the Commonwealth and regardless of whether he or she is registered to vote.

 - A spouse or dependent residing with or accompanying a person in the military service of the United States and who expects on Election Day to be absent from his or her municipality of residence during the entire period in which the polling places are open for voting (7 a.m. to 8 p.m.).